kleqing/VAIO-SVF14217SGW-Hackintosh/README.md

 	<details>
 		<summary>OpenCore inject DSDT and BDOS issue on Windows</summary>
 		<br>
-		As you now, OpenCore is my favourite bootloader because it supported more OSes and faster than Chameleon (Legacy) and Clover!
+		As you now, OpenCore are supported more OSes and faster than Chameleon (Legacy) and Clover!
 		<br>
 		Beside, there're also many error come with this bootloader.
 Like using DSDT instead SSDT.
 The main reason for this is there are lot of various kext support more hardware.
 That mean you needn't use DSDT anymore, only use SSDT and hot-patch.
 But the VAIO notebooks aren't!
 They required DDST to make macOS read their battery!
 (Basically, <a href="https://github.com/1Revenger1/ECEnabler">ECEnabler</a> didn't work with some VAIO notebooks, they need DSDT to read the battery).
 And that mean OpenCore will inject our patched DSDT to all OSes and it cause BDOS on Windows!
 		<br>